 There are about 1.7 square miles within the political boundary of the Village of Skaneateles.
-However, the effective economic boundary of the village extends further east and west on Route 20, north on Route 321 and south along Routes 41 and 41A.
-The village and town should consider planning and zoning changes that accommodate future growth adjacent to the village that is compatible with the attractive and historic building patterns and walkability of the village.
+However, the effective economic boundary of the village extends further east and west on Route 20, north on Route 321 and south along Route 41 and 41A.
+The Town should consider planning and zoning changes that accommodate future growth adjacent to the village that is compatible with the attractive and historic building patterns and walkability of the village.

 - 1. Objective: Create gateway areas that provide clear transitions from town to village. - a.
-Action: Prepare physical development master plans for gateway areas at both the east and west Village/Town lines that identify desired and intended land use patterns, streets, trees, and sidewalks, densities, transitional elements and green space.
-Apply the resulting master Use the plans as a basis to rezone these areas, to plan public improvements, and to guide principles in the review and approval of proposed development in each zone. - b.
-Action: Adopt appropriate gateway principles in-master plans for the other major village gateways\+at Routes 41, 41A and 321, as well as Fennell Street and Jordan Road. - c.
+Action: Prepare physical development plans for gateway areas at both the east and west Village/Town lines that identify desired and intended land use patterns, streets, trees, and sidewalks, densities, transitional elements and green space.
+Use the plans as a basis to rezone these areas, to plan public improvements, and to guide the review and approval of proposed development in each zone. - b.
+Action: Adopt appropriate gateway principles in plans for the other major village gateways at Routes 41, 41A and 321, as well as Fennell Street and Jordan Road. - c.
 Action: Develop methods and models for financing public infrastructure, and apply for public infrastructure grants to make gateway proposals feasible. - d.
 Action: Avoid creating large parking areas near and visually intrusive upon adjacent roads.
-Continue to rRequire that parking areas associated with commercial and industrial sites to be located to the rear or side of buildings and to have landscaped screening from the road and adjacent properties. - 2.
-Objective: Consider Village and adjacent Town neighborhoods as an interconnected system. - a.
-Action: Develop a master street plan-consistent with principles outlined in the "Strategies for a Sustainable Skaneateles" report.
-The extension pansion of new streets from the Village to the immediately adjacent Town should be consistent in character and pattern with the traditional street network of the Village that provides connectivity, promotes the efficient use of land and infrastructure, and reduces traffic congestion by providingthrough the alternate routes.
+Adhere to zoning requirements that parking areas associated with commercial and industrial sites be located to the rear or side of buildings and to have landscaped screening from the road and adjacent properties.

-- b.
-Action: Ensure adequate sidewalks and /or walking paths on at least one side (and ideally both sides) of all Town streets and roads that are adjacent to the Village (especially within one mile of schools) to connect Town residential areas with Village services and businesses. - c.
-Action: Consider creating incentives and bonuses for developers and property owners who conform their development proposals to approved physicalmaster plans. - d.
+- 2. Objective: Consider Village and adjacent Town neighborhoods as an interconnected system. - a.
+Action: Develop a master street plan that follows major principles outlined in the "Strategies for a Sustainable Skaneateles" report (see list of references on page 30).
+The extension of new streets from the Village to the immediately adjacent Town should be consistent in character and pattern with the traditional street network of the Village that provides connectivity, promotes the efficient use of land and infrastructure, and reduces traffic congestion by providing alternate routes. - b.
+Action: Ensure adequate sidewalks and/or walking paths on at least one side (and ideally both sides) of all Town streets and roads that are adjacent to the Village (especially within one mile of schools) to connect Town residential areas with Village services and businesses. - c.
+Action: Consider creating incentives and bonuses for developers and property owners who conform their development proposals to approved physical plans. - d.
 Action: Encourage a diversity of housing types, especially those that serve the needs of young families and senior citizens.